Transcode HEVC Codecs with Winxvideo AI

 • System: Windows 10 or higher

-Luckily, you can still find the HEVC Video Extension available for free download for Windows 10 and Windows 11 on other sites, like free-codecs.com and codecguide.
-Below are the download links of the HEVC video extensions:
+You can still download the HEVC Video Extensions for free from other sites like free-codecs.com and codecguide.
+Below are the download links:

 Simply enter the links into your browser, then you can select and download the 32-bit or 64-bit version of HEVC codec on your Windows.
 With the HEVC Video Extension downloaded and installed, you can also view .HEIC photos without further codecs.